-The northern Ethiopian town of Lalibela is, without a doubt, the most visited destination in the country and for very good reason, those magnificent rock hewn churches.
+The northern Ethiopian town of Lalibela is, without a doubt, the most visited destination in the country and for a very good reason, those magnificent rock-hewn churches.

 The town is named after Saint Gebre Mesqel Lalibela when the town at that stage was known as Roha.
 The town is also known as the New Jerusalem due to her numerous religious sites; the local river is even called the River Jordan.
 So yes, this is a very religious orientated part of Ethiopia (and scenic for that matter).

 Lalibela and her churches have to be one of the most amazing destinations I have ever had the please of visiting.
 Would I recommend a day or two here?
 Yes, even if you are not the religious type, the history and architecture will blow you away.

 Bet Giyorgis ChurchBet Giyorgis is the most famous of Lalibela's rock hewn churches and gets its name from the patron saint of Ethiopia, St George.
 The church lies uncovered unlike all the other churches and is accessible by a short walk from either of the clusters (often described as the "8th Wonder of the World").

 LalibelaLalibela is approximately 2500m above sea level which is rather high but most standards and as we found rather lacking in oxygen levels.
 So when walking between the churches do not be surprised that one's lungs take a bit of strain, just ask your guide for a minute or two's rest and you will start feeling good again.

 Lalibela Churches Southern ClusterThe town of Lalibela hosts some of the Worlds most amazing Rock hewn churches dating back to around the 13 century.
 On this page, we get to explore the "Southern Cluster" of these churches, by Southern Cluster we mean the grouping of Churches south of the River Jordan.